PeterPCW/PeterPCW/README.md

 </br>

-There is no greater joy than watching first-hand as your customers succeed.
+Coding wins are fun, but there is no greater joy than watching first-hand as your customers succeed!

 I relish in their energy, and in the more trying times I offer stability in return:
 - 🤨 Cool head